Composer & Creative Director

 Edward Jenner is often credited as the ‘Father of Immunology’, but his important contribution could not have been possible without the memory of what came before, and the replication and improvement of these ideas by others.
 Taking one step back in our global memory of this virus and its eradication, we begin to see the trail of these memories, passed by women and men, by high status and none, dating back to the first known version of inoculation practiced in Ancient China.
 Whether by leap or step, each move has mattered.

 Smallpox was declared eradicated in 1980, marking one of the greatest collaborative human achievements, spanning continents and centuries.
-With a death toll believed to be in the billions, no-one was safe from this deadly virus, responsible the decimation of native populations globally, and the end of royal lines.
-Our collective fight against this virus led to the invention of the vaccine, needle technology advancements, development of surveillance and containment strategies and more.
-Smallpox remains the only human disease ever eradicated.
+With a death toll believed to be in the billions, no-one was safe from this deadly virus that was responsible the decimation of native populations globally, and the end of royal lines.
+Our collective fight against this virus led to not only the invention of the vaccine, but to needle technology advancements, development of identification and containment strategies and more.
+Smallpox remains the only deadly human virus ever eradicated.